Gexos/gexos.github.io/_posts/2017-11-30-dates-and-databases-with-python.md

 Now I get the time I was expecting, my local time `09:01:19`.

+For a list of all other timezones, see [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ### Avoid hardcoding the local timezone

 In the previous code block, I'm hardcoding the `timezone` variable.
-You may want to read the system's timezone and just use that.
+You may want to read the client system's timezone and just use that.
 This can be achieved using the `tzlocal` module.

 ```python
 >>> import datetime